DidDrog11/arenavirus_hantavirus/README.md

 https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/ - NCBI VIRUS
 https://www.neonscience.org/ - NEON

+# RShiny Application :computer:

+A companion application is being developed to display the contained information.
+This interactive application will allow the dataset to be explored, subset and downloaded for subsequent reuse.
+This is being developed in a separate Github project called [arenavirus_hantavirus_app](https://github.com/DidDrog11/arenavirus_hantavirus_app).
+A draft of the application based on a pilot of 9 studies is available, hosted on [Shinyapp.io](https://diddrog11.shinyapps.io/arenavirus_hantavirus_app/)

 # Data abstraction

 Data from studies meeting inclusion criteria will be abstracted into a Google sheet.
 The current version (v2) is available at the following [link](https://docs.google.com/spreadsheets/d/14eW_YwSP6EWWuDrnsvDX-vwTi-7KnVyRdYL8FDqYivk/edit?usp=sharing), the sheet can be commented on but not modified.
 Five sheets have been created to capture the required data.
 Column titles where appropriate have been harmonised to the [Darwin Core Terms](https://dwc.tdwg.org/terms/) for subsequent submission to the [Global Biodiversity Information Facility](https://www.gbif.org/publishing-data) database.
 The column names, accepted values and DWC reference (where applicable), are shown below.